emmobley63/javascript-challenge/README.md

 We then used a second function "pullTable" to map the data into arrays and call our "makeTable" function.

-In order to create a filter function, I needed input from the user and a button for the user to recall the previous functions with the new criteria.
+In order to create a filter function, I needed input from the user and a button for the user to call my "datefilter" function with the new criteria.
 I used d3 to call the class of the button create an event on the filter button.

+Within my called "datefilter" function, I used d3 to assign the user input to a variable.
+I then used this to check against the dates in my dataset.
+An if statement returns the filtered data to the user or an error message.